Savjee/savjee.be/src/site/posts/2021/2021-07-06-filtering-spam-on-youtube-with-tensorflow-and-ai.md

 ---
 layout: post
 title: "Filtering spam on YouTube with TensorFlow & AI"
+description: "Filter spam comments on YouTube using TensorFlow AI.
+Build a text classifier to automatically detect and delete scam comments from your channel."
 quote:
 tags: [TensorFlow, AI, YouTube channel]
 upload_directory: /uploads/2021-07-06-filtering-spam-on-youtube-with-tensorflow-and-ai/